 Students must achieve a 2.70 GPA in the eight specific courses listed above, as well as a 2.70 overall GPA.
 A 2.70 GPA is required if you wish to join the internship certificate program.
 Students who have not met these requirements may enter as pre-business students.

-If you do not meet the GPA requirements for the School of Education or the College of Engineering and Computer Science, but you do meet the requirement for the College of Arts, Sciences, and Letters, you may enter CASL, and then apply to join your desired program after you have completed additional courses and raised your GPA to the required level.
+If you do not meet the GPA requirements for the College of Education, Health, and Human Services or the College of Engineering and Computer Science, but you do meet the requirement for the College of Arts, Sciences, and Letters, you may enter CASL, and then apply to join your desired program after you have completed additional courses and raised your GPA to the required level.
 Students should also be aware that there are limits to the number of transfer credits each unit will accept, and should contact the Office of Admissions and Orientation for more information.